atikul-islam-sajib/U-Net/README.md

 trainer = Trainer(epochs=100,
                   smooth_value=0.01,
                   learning_rate=0.0002,
-                  device="cuda",  # Use "cpu" if CUDA is not available display=True)
+                  device="cuda",  # Use "cpu" if CUDA is not available/ Use "mps" if CUDA/CPU is not available display=True)

 trainer.train()